 Since the filing of the trade cases by the U.S. industry in 2016, U.S. sawmill investment and capacity expansion has been robust.
-The U.S. industry appears to be on track to have produced an additional 21.3 billion board feet of lumber through 2022, averaging 3.5 billion a year of added output.
-These increases have more than offset any decline in unfairly traded Canadian imports and are enough lumber to build over 1.4 million single-family homes.
+The U.S. industry has produced an additional 20.5 billion board feet of lumber through 2022, averaging 3.4 billion a year of added output.
+These increases have more than offset any decline in unfairly traded Canadian imports and provide enough lumber to build 1.4 million single-family homes.
+The enforcement of U.S. trade laws will maximize long-term domestic production and lumber availability produced by U.S. workers to build U.S. homes.